-Wild teosinte is dramatically different from modern corn, which requires human intervention to release modern corn kernels from the husk (so modern corn is clearly the result of human-based artificial selection).
+Wild teosinte is dramatically different from modern corn.
+Human intervention is required to release modern corn kernels from the husk, so modern corn is clearly the result of human-based artificial selection.
 Scientists continue to argue about what species/subspecies was the original source.
-Genetic evidence8 suggests the debate may be coming to a close, with the ancestor of modern corn coming from a form of teosinte that was domesticated in the Balsas River drainage north of Acapulco, Mexico.9
+Genetic evidence suggests the debate may be coming to a close, with the ancestor of modern corn coming from a form of teosinte that was domesticated in the Balsas River drainage north of Acapulco, Mexico.9

-The corn grown originally in Mexico was adapted to the climate there.
+The corn grown originally in Mexico was adapted to the climate there at about 15° latitude north of the Equator.
 Seeds carried directly from Mexico to Virginia 9,000 years ago would not have thrived in a northern latitude where daylight was longer in the summer, and the growing season between frosts was shorter.
 The long delay between the arrival of domesticated corn in the Mississippi River Valley, until corn became the dominant food crop centuries later, may reflect the time required for genetic variation to occur.

 The variety of corn adapted Virginia stimulated a population explosion in the Mississippi Valley about 1,100 years ago (900 A.D.).
 One impact of the change in lifestyle is that trade of stone tools/shell between Middle Atlantic and Ohio River Valley groups declined.
 It is possible that as agriculture made groups more self-sufficient in food, there was a reduced need for specialty items imported from outside the region to provide elevated status to key individuals.
 Perhaps control over stockpiles of corn became sufficient to define leadership roles...11